-Type of impact КРІ Expected Improvements A first technical KPI which can show the improved flexibility in the responsiveness is the system response time which could be given based on the reaction requested from FA1.
-Responsiveness is understood as the time to react to a request from FA1 in a shorter time than today.
-Responsiveness provided by FA2 is the enabler for improved flexibility and can be measured as time.
-Reduction from 2h to 2Min.
-The accidentology indicator will show the improvement of the operational safety for mixed traffic in urban environment with trams while reducing the human factor in the normal operation.
-No. of collisions with third-parties per 10.000 km travelled Decrease by 50% (ca. from 0.2 to 0.1) As operational KPI the improvement of the capacity can be used, as the increase as well indirectly improves travelling times, punctuality, quality of operation and reliability.
-No. of trains on line per hour and direction Increase of 10% The cost-related operational KPI is the reduction of the Life-Cycle Cost (LCC) where especially the cost of operation includes energy consumption and productivity.
+Type of impact КРІ Expected Improvements time which could be given based on the reaction requested from FA1. e enabler for improved flexibility and can be easured as time.
+The accidentology indicator will show the improvement of the operational safety for mixed traffic in urban environment with trams while reducing the human factor in the normal operation. o. of collisions with third-parties per 10.000 in travelled Decrease by 50% (ca. from 0.2 to 0.1) As operational KPI the improvement of the capacity can be used, as the increase as well indirectly improves travelling times, punctuality, quality of operation and reliability.
+No o. of trains on line per hour and direction Increase of 10% The cost-related operational KPI is the reduction of the Life-Cycle Cost (LCC) where especially the cost of operation includes energy consumption and productivity.
 CAPEX are assumed to be kept at today's level but with additional functionality.
-OPEX-relevant factors reduced by different measures as e.g. Staff productivity increased by higher automation in train driving and shunting, Energy consumption reduction and improved punctuality by automation.
-Energy consumption in kWh reduction measured as energy per passenger-km Reduction by 10% compared to driver's average, Increased Staff productivity is understood as raising the productive hours, which are Increase by 30%

-Type of impact КРІ Expected Improvements L nderstood as worked hours from staff minus v vaiting times, commuting/shuttling times, etc. F unctuality is understood here as reduction in c umulated delay time and measured as Reduction by 20% c elay/service in time
+OPEX-relevant factors reduced by different measures as e.g. Staff productivity increased by higher automation in train driving and shunting, Energy consumption reduction and improved punctuality by automation. ergy consumption in kWh reduction easured as energy per passenger-km Reduction by 10% compared to driver's average, ra un creased Staff productivity is understood as ising the productive hours, which are iderstood as worked hours from staff minus aiting times, commuting/shuttling times, etc. Increase by 30% cu inctuality is understood here as reduction in mulated delay time and measured as elay/service in time Reduction by 20%

-Table 9 - FA2 quantified KPI
+Table 8 - FA2 quantified KPI